PROJECT

 Reduce 18,000 tonnes/year of fine sediment entering the Great Barrier Reef

-Stabilise priority streambank, gully, and hillslope erosion sites
+Stabilise priority streambank, and associated gully and hillslope erosion sites

 Restore native riparian vegetation and aquatic habitat